IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ![Add New deployment space](../.gitbook/assets/images/manage/addNewDeploymentSpace.png)

-Give your deployment space a name, optional description, then click `Create`.
+Give your deployment space a unique name, optional description, then click `Create`.
 You will use this space later when you deploy a machine learning model.